 Disabled persons and persons sixty-five years of age or older, who live in Tennessee, are eligible to enroll in courses for CREDIT at the rate of one-half the credit hour fee per semester hour, up to a maximum of \$75.
-This rate applies to maintenance fees and technology fees.
-Special fees (such as graduation fees, student activity fees, campus access fees, telecourse/audio course fees, etc.) will be assessed at the regular rate.
+This rate applies to maintenance fees, technology fees, and student activity fee.
+Special fees (such as graduation fee, student government fee, campus access fee, telecourse/audio course fee, etc.) will be assessed at the regular rate.
 Arrangements should be made well in advance of registration day to provide documented evidence of disability or age.